MmelIGaba/PrepCheck/README.md

 ## ⚙ How PrepCheck Works

-1. User uploads the CV in either PDF or Word format.
+1. User uploads their CV in either PDF or Word format.
 2. Backend verifies if the file is an appropriate CV.
-3. Once verified- the backend sends this file to Gemini's API.
+3. Once passed verification- the backend sends this file to Gemini's API.
 4. The AI returns a personalised CV analysis.
 6. Users can chat to PrepPal for more information on the CV analysis.

 ## 💌 Themes

-- Light mode:
+- Light mode: light blues and purples with black font.
-- Dark mode:
+- Dark mode: dark blues and purples with white font.

 ## 📷 Preview